oikos-cash/oikos-docs-bsc/content/contracts/ExchangeRates.md

 The rate for a given currency is stale if its last update occurred more than [`rateStalePeriod`](#ratestaleperiod) seconds ago.

-`sUSD` is a special case; since its rate is fixed at $1.0$, it is never stale.
+`oUSD` is a special case; since its rate is fixed at $1.0$, it is never stale.
 The rates of nonexistent currencies are always stale.

 ??? example "Details"